 Forests are an important natural resource for Finns that have generated well-being for society for decades.
 Family forestry is a typical and unique feature of forest management in Finland.
 It dates back to the forestry policy of the 1920s.
 Back then, crofters – tenant farmers on large estates – were granted ownership of the land they had been cultivating and the forests they had been managing.

-80 per cent of the wood we use is sourced from Finnish forests, mostly from the nearly 100,000 owner-members of Metsäliitto Cooperative.
+80 per cent of the wood we use is sourced from Finnish forests, mostly from the more than 90,000 owner-members of Metsäliitto Cooperative.
 Owner-members bring continuity and a long-term perspective to our operations.
 Through the cooperative, we have access to large volumes of high-quality northern wood, which we use 100 % efficiently in the different stages of the wood value chain.